 How can science, art and cultural practice work together not only to understand the climate crisis, but also to overcome it?
 What can we learn from artistic strategies when it comes to thinking differently about the future?

-The conversation will be streamed online and recorded.
+The conversation will be in English, streamed online and recorded.

-The link to the stream will follow at the beginning of February.
+The link to the webinar will follow here.

 MovingTowardsZero wird gefördert durch Fachstelle Kultur/swisslos Kanton Zürich, Stadt Zürich Kultur, Pro Helvetia Schweizer Kulturstiftung, Ernst Göhner Stiftung, Gemeinnützige Gesellschaft des Kantons Zürich